railsstudent/nestjs-lint-tools/README.md

 Starting library setup...
 ?
 Do you like to set strict mode in tsconfig.json?
 Yes ?
 Do you like to add cspell for spell checking?
 Yes
 ?
+Do you like to add unimported to find unused files and dependencies?
+Yes ?
 Do you like to add commitlint to adopt the convention of commit message?
 Yes ?
 Do you like to add lint-staged?
 Yes
 ?
 Do you like to add eslint rules for RxJs?
 Yes